-By not knowing exactly where items had been, or where they needed to be, treatments were being significantly delayed and disrupted.
+By not knowing exactly where items had been, or where they needed to be, treatments sometimes were delayed and disrupted.
 However, by harnessing the power of GS1 standards, the hospital created a unique, automated inventory system that maps patients, products, and locations to their point of care.

-“The overwhelming brief for this project was patient safety,” explained Mark Brinsden, a Trauma and Orthopaedic Consultant at University Hospitals Plymouth.
+“The overwhelming brief for this project was patient safety,” explained Mark Brinsden, a trauma and orthopaedic consultant at University Hospitals Plymouth.
 “Scanning products before surgery reduces the risk of human error and, due to automatic electronic stock replacement processes, reduces the likelihood of operations being cancelled.

-As a major centre for trauma care, introducing barcodes to wristbands and documentation has given clinicians confidence in identifying and treating patients through the transfusion process.
-What’s more,
+As a major centre for trauma care, introducing barcodes to wristbands and documentation has given clinicians confidence in identifying and treating patients throughout the transfusion process.

 With GS1 standards, clinicians can be in the right place at the right time, with laser-like focus on the one thing they’re are there to do: provide outstanding patient care.